-- Reviewed and commented on Technical Reports and QPR of Long Term Monitoring Consultant. - Reviewed and commented on the MPR and QPR of the NGOs - Developed a monitoring tracking tool in excel for the NGOs program which was finalized with input of the World Bank and then delivered orientation to the NGOs on its use - Reviewed and commented on progress reports of DDCS&PMS Consultants - Made field visits for monitoring of implementation, physical progress, and safeguards compliance and consultation with PAPs. - Web based PMIS is now on Live www.ceip-bwdb.gov.bd - Advanced the development of the web-based PMIS. - Participated in World Bank field visits.
+- Undertook 4th Annual Environmental Audit - Contributed to the 8th Bi-Annual Environmental Audit Report - Prepared the 17th Quarterly Progress Report. - Reviewed and commented on Technical Reports and QPR of Long-Term Monitoring Consultant. - Reviewed and commented on the MPR and QPR of the NGOs - Developed a monitoring tracking tool in excel for the NGOs program which was finalized with input of the World Bank and then delivered orientation to the NGOs on its use

+- Reviewed and commented on progress reports of DDCS&PMS Consultants - In process of cleaning data from the second round Baseline Survey for Package 02 households and mid-line survey for Package 01 households covering general population, PAHs and comparison households. - Made field visits for monitoring of implementation, physical progress, and safeguards compliance and consultation with PAPs. - Web based PMIS is now on Live www.ceip-bwdb.gov.bd - Advanced the development of the web based PMIS.